 1967 was a transition year, in which A-cars might have a 1964-66 style rearend, a 1968-72 rearend (which is wider and commonly available), or a "hybrid" rearend, which will have the 58.5" width, but with the early spring mounting pad and trailing arm brackets.

 Rear upper control bushing eyes differ, and the positioning of the bushing eyes will differ.
-1968-72 rearend housings will have a 3/8" forward positioning, which is farther that 1964-67 rearends.
+1968-72 rearend housings will have a 3/8" forward positioning, which is farther than 1964-67 rearends.

 1964 was the only year that the rearend bushing are small, and any upper trailing arm ( from any GM division ) will fit 1964 rearend housings.